 *** Download it here and follow the directions below.

-foo2qpdl is an open source printer driver for printers that use the QPDL wire protocol for their print data, such as the Samsung CLP-300 or the Samsung CLP-310 or the Samsung CLP-315 or the Samsung CLP-325 or the Samsung CLP-365 or the Samsung CLP-600 or the Samsung CLP-610ND or the Samsung CLP-620ND or the Xerox Phaser 6110.
+foo2qpdl is an open source printer driver for printers that use the QPDL wire protocol for their print data, such as the Samsung CLP-300 or the Samsung CLP-310 or the Samsung CLP-315 or the Samsung CLP-325 or the Samsung CLP-365 or the Samsung CLP-600 or the Samsung CLP-610ND or the Samsung CLP-620ND or the Samsung ML-1670/ML-1675 or the Xerox Phaser 6110.
 These printers are often erroneously referred to as winprinters or GDI printers.
 However, Microsoft GDI only mandates the API between an application and the printer driver, not the protocol on the wire between the printer driver and the printer.
 In fact, QPDL printers are raster printers which happen to use a very efficient wire protocol.
 QPDL is just one of many wire protocols that are in use today, such as Postscript, PCL, Epson, ZjStream, etc.

 This driver uses Ghostscript to perform all of the heavy lifting (image processing).
 There are five major components to the foo2qpdl printer driver.

 - foo2qpdl - the page image to protocol conversion engine of the driver.

 - foo2qpdl-wrapper - a shell script (compatible with foomatic) which runs ghostscript and foo2qpdl in a pipeline.

 - icc2ps - converts an ICM color profile to a Postscript CRD, which is then fed into Ghostscript before the users Postscript program.

 - foomatic-db - foomatic database entries which describe the supported printers and their options so that printer spoolers know how to access the printer using foo2qpdl-wrapper.

 - qpdldecode - a tool for developers to inspect QPDL streams.

 You can read the manual pages for more information.